 What Is a Mini Split?
 How Ductless Heat Pumps Work

-Updated 2026-06-22 · 7 min read
+Updated 2026-08-16 · 7 min read

 Jump to a section▾

-A mini split — short for "ductless mini-split heat pump" — is one of the most popular ways to add efficient heating and cooling to a home, especially one without ductwork.
 If you've seen a slim white unit mounted high on a living-room wall with a small box outside, that's a mini split.
 Here's what it is, how it works, and when it's the right tool.

-What a mini split is
+What is a mini split?

 A mini split is a type of heat pump that delivers heating and cooling without ducts.
 Instead of pushing conditioned air through a network of ducts, it conditions the air right in the room.
 A system has two main parts: